voltgizerz/rest-api-go-firestore/README.md

 1. Create a Cloud Firestore database by following this [Guide](https://firebase.google.com/docs/firestore/quickstart).

 2. Export your service account credentials on the project settings in the Firebase console.
-Download the service-account JSON file and place it in the credentials folder: `rest-api-go-firestore/config/credential/sa-sample.json`.
+Download the service-account JSON file and place it in the credentials folder: `rest-api-go-firestore/config/credential/sa-{YOUR_GO_ENV}.json`.

-3. Update the constant value in `rest-api-go-firestore/database/database.go` named `SERVICE_ACCOUNT_CREDENTIAL_FILE_PATH` based on the location of your service account JSON file.

-4. Run the application using the following command: `go run ./cmd/app.go`
+3. Run the application using the following command: `go run ./cmd/app.go`

 # GET
 Retrive auth token expires in 1 hour